|The Greek islands||Evia HOME||Evia Hotels||Evia Beaches||Evia History||Evia Sights||Evia Map|

 Avra Studios is situated in an elevated position just 50 metres from the beach of Kymi.
 It offers air-conditioned apartments with fireplace, free Wi-Fi and patio overlooking the Aegean Sea.
 A kitchenette with cooking facilities and fridge is included in all apartments at the Avra.
 Each has a flat-screen TV and hairdryer.
 Staff at the 24-hour front desk can offer information on points of interest such as Mourteri Beach, 20 km away.

-Check availability and prices & book Avra Studio's in Kimi - click here.
+Check availabilities and prices & book Avra Studio's in Kimi - click here.

 |Hotels on the island of Evia in Greece - Valledi Village Hotel - Kimi, Evia|